 Since completing my PhD my research has focussed on understanding whether neurons are capable of adapting to mitochondrial dysfunction and whether this is something that we might be able to promote using drugs.
 My primary interest still lies in investigating these changes in relation to Parkinson’s and this forms the basis of my Parkinson’s UK Fellowship (F-1401).

 - Investigating the subcellular distribution of mitochondria in dopaminergic neurons – Recently we found that the distribution of mitochondria to the distal parts of neurons (synapses and axons) was altered in Parkinson’s and we uncovered a population of synapses which were devoid of mitochondrial proteins.
 We are investigating whether this is evidence of an adaptation to mitochondrial dysfunction and the role which astrocytes play in supporting and modulating neuronal mitochondrial populations.
-We are also examining the ultrastructure of these mitochondria using 3View.

 - Investigating the impact of mitochondrial dysfunction on the movement of mitochondria within dopaminergic neurons – The movement of mitochondria around dopaminergic neurons is essential to ensure energy provision to support neuronal function.
 We study the impact of mitochondrial dysfunction and alpha-synuclein on the movements of mitochondria in model systems.